 Parenting teenagers can be challenging.
 With all the responsibility and stress that comes with being an adult, it’s easy to forget how tricky being a teenager can be.
 A child’s behaviour changes as they grow and many parents find it hard to understand and support these changes, especially if they’re harmful or upsetting.

-We’ve put together some useful info and a collection of tips for positive-parenting your teenager.
+We’ve put together some useful info and a collection of tips for positive parenting your teenager.
+If the teenager you support has additional support needs further information and resources are also available on our ‘Does your child need extra support‘ page.

 There are lots of things that can happen to young people which can affect emotional wellbeing and behaviour.
 Take a look at our Common Issues page, especially if you’re worried about something in particular.